ideocanvas/p2p-meeting/README.md

 ## How It Works

-1. **Receiver**: Generates a QR code and connection code
+1. **Host**: Creates a meeting room and gets a QR code and meeting link
-2. **Sender**: Scans the QR code or enters the connection code
+2. **Participants**: Scan the QR code or click the meeting link to join
-3. **Verification**: Both parties verify the connection with a 6-digit code
+3. **Verification**: Host verifies participants with a 6-digit code (optional)
-4. **Transfer**: Files are transferred directly using WebRTC
+4. **Meeting**: Video and audio are streamed directly between all participants using WebRTC

 ## Security

-- All connections use WebRTC with encryption
+- All connections use WebRTC with end-to-end encryption
-- Verification codes ensure you're connecting to the right person
+- Meeting codes ensure only invited participants can join
-- No files are stored on any servers
+- No video or audio data is stored on any servers
-- Connections timeout after 15 minutes
+- Meeting rooms timeout after 2 hours

 ## Contributing